frederikhandberg0709/SEP2/README.md

 **Create group chat:** As a user, I want to create a group chat, so I have a dedicated space to communicate with multiple users.

-**Invite users:** As a user, I want to invite other users to a group chat, so they can join the conversation and collaborate with the group.
+**Invite users:** As a admin, I want to invite other users to a group chat, so they can join the conversation and collaborate with the group.

+**Remove members:** As an admin, I want to remove members from a group chat, so that I can manage group size and keep discussions focused.

+**Group chat roles:** As a user, I want group chat roles such as admin and members, so that admins can manage the group chat effectively.

 **Message history:** As a user, I want to retrieve recent messages in a conversation, so that I can read what we’ve talked about.